Call for Proposals

 PROPOSAL DEADLINE: Proposals must be submitted via e-mail by 5:00 PM Eastern Standard Time (EST) on February 1.

 A limited number of research proposals will be accepted in each of the following divisions: Humanities, Social Sciences, Biological and Biomedical Sciences, Physical Sciences and Engineering.
 Submissions must be relevant to one of the following topics:

 f.
 Career Paths, Transitioning

 We invite oral and poster presentations from graduate and undergraduate students, and Bouchet Graduate Honor Society alumni, based on your research, teaching or practice perspective, as it pertains to one of the above topics (a-f).
 The 2022 theme is:

 “The Future of the Academy in the Midst of Uncertainty”.

 Students from diverse backgrounds, particularly women and other underrepresented students are especially encouraged to present their research.
 Research presentations should be original and they must relate to one of the above topics (a-f).
 We seek to feature the research of graduate and undergraduate students across disciplines to recognize outstanding scholarship among students in progress.

-1. Virtual Oral Research Presentation (individual): 10 minutes for presentation (live or pre-recorded) and 5 minutes for questions (live).
+1. Virtual Oral Research Presentation (individual): 10 minutes for presentation (live) and 5 minutes for questions (live).

-a.
-Presentations may be pre-recorded or live.
-Guidance and support will be provided for both options.
+Presentations must be live via Zoom.
+Guidance and support will be provided.

 2. Digital Poster Research Presentation (individual):